 Shea is probably the most street smart out of the convicts recruited by Ray and Charlie.
 He created a gang at 17 that spread to 40 cities in 32 different states, making Shea quite the little street kingpin.
 Even though he helps the group, Shea never stops plotting to make his escape into the world.
 It makes you wonder if once he has the opportunity if he’ll take it.

-Lloyd is pretty much a genius who royally screwed up his life with gambling and selling prescription drugs to the wrong people.
+Lloyd is pretty much a genius who royally screwed up his life with online slots gambling and selling prescription drugs to the wrong people.
 He graduated from high school at 12, college at 16 and was done with med school by 20.
 Very impressive.
 Lloyd is easily my favorite character and the main comic relief on the show.
 His main role is as the team’s psychiatrist who gets into the criminals’ heads to contemplate their next move.

 Erica is the convict of the group who is extremely easy on the eyes, played by the lovely Serinda Swan.
 Erica was landed in prison due to an arms technicality, but has five tally marks on her arm supposedly representing five of the six people responsible for her father’s death.
 Erica has an affinity for tracking down criminals, thanks to the lifetime of training her now deceased bounty hunter father passed down to her.
 She is hot but deadly!